A project of the AMF Institute's Center for New Music, the pre-college composition program, is a summer intensive for composers under 18.

 During the six weeks, composers gain valuable experience through weekly lessons, daily seminars, and masterclasses.
 Each participant works toward the goal of premiering a new work written for one of our resident ensembles.

-The program leverages groundbreaking courses offered by our collegiate level Composition Program and provides additional fundamentals courses essential for pre-college aged participants, including theory and ear training.
+The program leverages groundbreaking courses offered by our collegiate level Composition Program and provides additional fundamentals courses essential for pre-college aged participants.

 Earning widespread notice for his richly colored and superbly crafted scores, Pierre Jalbert (b.
 1967) has developed a musical language that is engaging, expressive, and deeply personal.
 Among his many honors are the Rome Prize, the BBC Masterprize, the Chamber Music Society of Lincoln Center's 2007 Stoeger Award, given biennially "in recognition of significant contributions to the chamber music repertory", and a 2010 award from the American Academy of Arts and Letters.